Japan seeks to get in on act investing in Myanmar

 “Since many Japanese private companies are trying to do business with Myanmar, we want to reach the agreement as soon as possible,” a ministry official said.

-Japan, which occupied Myanmar, then known as Burma, from 1942-45, will seek most-favoured-nation status, meaning Myanmar will have to grant Japan at least as favourable conditions it grants other nations, the official said.
+Japan, which occupied Myanmar, then known as Burma, from 1942-45, will seek most-favored-nation status, meaning Myanmar will have to grant Japan at least as favorable conditions it grants other nations, the official said.

 The United Stated last week suspended sanctions barring U.S. investment in Myanmar in response to political reforms in the nation.